LedgerHQ/CTF/ctf2018/README.md

     Send your answer in hexadecimal format (lower case) at this address: ctf2018+<your_answer>@ledger.fr (without the ‘<‘ and ‘>’).
 The subject will be CTF#2, your message should explain quickly how you did it.

-Download the file here.
+Download the file in CTF2/ctf2

-Challenge 3: $camcoin is the new Bitcoin
+## Challenge 3: $camcoin is the new Bitcoin

 In order to solve scaling issue of Bitcoin, $camCoin Company developed its own coin: $camCoin.
 The overall system looks like Bitcoin except for the signature.